 NB.
-If you are successful at interview you will be invited to join a pool of sessional lecturers and we will contact you if suitable work becomes available.
+If you are successful at interview you will invited to join a pool of sessional lecturers and the institute will contact you if suitable work becomes available (your contact details will be shared with them for this purpose).
 We are not able to guarantee employment as it will be subject to student numbers.
-The number of hours available might only be a few hours per week.
-If you have any queries regarding this please contact us on 01905 855170 or discuss it with us at interview.
+The number of hours available may be limited and may be offered at short notice.
+The University does not pay home to work travel expenses.
+If you have any queries regarding this please contact us on 01905 855425 or discuss it with us at interview.

 - Job details

 - £42.18 including preparation, marking & course administration and £7.60 per an hour holiday pay

 - By arrangement